Sheffield Cathedral: Choir

-On 22 July 2020, Sheffield Cathedral Chapter announced the closure of the cathedral choir.
-The choir contained around 40 members, and was composed of adult lay clerks and choral scholars and girl and boy choristers from various local schools.
-The Chapter stated the closure was "in order to create a Music Department and Choir ready for the exciting future of the mixed urban community in which we live and work", and that Chapter is "committed to retaining the distinctive choral life of an Anglican cathedral, drawing fully on our long heritage of music-making."
+On 22 July 2020, the Sheffield Cathedral chapter announced the closure of the cathedral choir.
+The choir contained around 40 members and was composed of adult lay clerks and choral scholars and girl and boy choristers from various local schools.
+The chapter stated the closure was "in order to create a Music Department and Choir ready for the exciting future of the mixed urban community in which we live and work", and that the chapter is "committed to retaining the distinctive choral life of an Anglican cathedral, drawing fully on our long heritage of music-making".
 The closure was received negatively by the national media.

 Organ

 The pipe organ by N. P. Mander Ltd was decommissioned in 1998 with a view to a long-term replacement with another pipe organ.
 This had not occurred by 2020, when a digital organ by Phoenix Organs was being used.
 In 2008 negotiations were undertaken with Warrington Borough Council to purchase their Cavaillé-Coll organ from the Parr Hall, but these failed in 2011.